 More and more companies are using Customer Relationship Management (CRM) software such as Salesforce to organize their data, track opportunities, manage campaigns and complete a variety of other tasks.
 Within a company, the Salesforce administrator plays a vital role in the success of not only the CRM, but the company as a whole.
 In order to have the machine run as smoothly as possible, and to really take advantage of the multitude Salesforce features, the administrator needs to have both tactical and strategic skills.

-At Big Bang ERP we’ve compiled a list of things we feel make a Salesforce admin top-notch.
+At Big Bang, we’ve compiled a list of things we feel make a Salesforce admin top-notch.

 Never Stop Learning

 Even as a certified Salesforce administrator there is always room to grow.
 The CRM world is constantly changing and like most SaaS platforms, Salesforce continually goes through updates which can include adding new features, formulas and workflow rules.
-Staying up to date is paramount to keeping your company at the leading-edge of business management.
-There are lots of training options out there – Salesforce University, how-to videos on YouTube or for customized training contact Big Bang ERP!
+Staying up to date is paramount to keeping your company at the leading edge of business management.
+There are lots of training options out there – Salesforce University, how-to videos on YouTube or for customized training contact Big Bang!

 Connect With Other Salesforce Users

 What better way to keep your finger on the pulse of Salesforce than connecting with the plethora of users around the world, Salesforce users love sharing and collaborating.
 Salesforce has official regional groups that will connect you with users and other administrators, some even offer in-person events!
 And don’t forget all the social media tools for engagement including Big Bang’s Facebook and LinkedIn pages.